 Khafre's Pyramid φ

+Khafre's pyramid is the middle pyramid of three at Giza.
+The Giza pyramids were built in the 25th/26th century BC.
 There is a direct connection with their ratios and the distances and angles of the earlier pyramids, which were built shortly before.
+A direct connection exists with the 'speed of light' and Khufu's pyramid to the other builds and the Orion constellation.

 Analysis

+Sometime in construction, it was decided to include the golden ratio, so connecting all three pyramid corners inside an ellipse.
 A further ellipse was found to connect all three pyramid peaks by a golden ratio that could be measured from Khafre's pyramid east face, reducing to a distance of 111.27 by 60.06 cubits.

-Using the following numbers in cubits gives a ratio of base to height.
+Using the following numbers in cubits gives a ratio of base to height:

 Measurements

-The following calculations connect these to a date, this is about the construction of Menkaure's pyramid.
+The following calculations connect these to a date; this is about the construction of Menkaure's pyramid.

-(2516 bc)
+(2516 BC)

-(2516 bc)
+(2516 BC)

-(This is not a 30°/60° triangle, but multiplying the angles in radains equates to 0.532.
+(This is not a 30°/60° triangle, but multiplying the angles in radians equates to 0.532.

 The error from Khufu's pyramid is built into Khafre's pyramid.
-This is via slope angles or angle offset)
+This is via slope angles or angle offset.)

-The volume of a building, or in particular it's base or perimeter, was important, this was probably because they were connecting their buildings.
+The volume of a building, or in particular its base or perimeter, was important; this was probably because they were connecting their buildings.
 Here, Khafre's pyramid is also connected to the Sphinx.

 (Pyramid side multiplied by separation divided by angle)

-0.377° is equal to 243 years rotation, which connects to 24.3m.
-The pyramid offset distance added to 1985 gives the year 2227 ad.
-This suggests that during construction, the best fit scaling size involved 24.3m, which could connect to the Sphinx but also shows that the Sphinx was already built.
+The 2773 was probably there to suggest a year of 2773 BC, which is from the Sphinx's two offset angles from maximum tilt of 0.349° and 0.377°.
+0.377° is equal to 243 years rotation, which connects to 24.3 m.
+The pyramid offset distance added to 1985 gives the year 2227 AD.
+This suggests that during construction, the best-fit scaling size involved 24.3 m, which could connect to the Sphinx but also shows that the Sphinx was already built.
+This scaling gave the connecting ellipse that joined all three pyramids to the golden ratio.

 Ratio